 • power system security support, including remote control and monitoring devices and operational control and communication facilities

-• use of nomenclature standards agreed or determined by the Australian Energy Market Operator, and
+• use of nomenclature standards agreed or determined by AEMO

-• establishment of, and compliance with, performance standards.
+• establishment of, and compliance with, performance standards, and

 Chapter 4A: Retailer Reliability Obligation